Sparsistent Estimation of Time-Varying Discrete Markov Random Fields: Main theoretical result

 In the sequel, we set out to prove Theorem~\ref{thm:main}.
-The plan is to first show that the empirical estimates of the Fisher information matrix and the covariance matrix are close elementwise to their population versions.
-Next, we show that the minimizer $\hat \thetav_u^\tau$ of \eqref{eq:opt_problem} is unique under the assumptions given in Theorem~\ref{thm:main}.
-Finally, we show that with high probability the estimator $\hat \thetav_u^\tau$ recovers the true neighborhood of a node $u$.
+First, we show that the minimizer $\hat \thetav_u^\tau$ of \eqref{eq:opt_problem} is unique under the assumptions given in Theorem~\ref{thm:main}.
+Next, we show that with high probability the estimator $\hat \thetav_u^\tau$ recovers the true neighborhood of a node $u$.
 Repeating the procedure for all nodes $u \in V$ we obtain the result stated in Theorem~\ref{thm:main}.
+The proof uses the results that the empirical estimates of the Fisher information matrix and the covariance matrix are close elementwise to their population versions.
+These results are given in Appendix~\ref{appendix-a}.